lambdablockchain/lambda-node/CONTRIBUTING.md

     During submission of patches, our GitLab process may refused code that is not styled according to our coding guidelines.

-    To enforce Bitcoin Cash Node codeformatting standards, you may need to install `clang-format-8`, `clang-tidy` (version >=8), `autopep8`, `flake8`, `phpcs` and `shellcheck` on your system to format your code before submission as a Merge Request.
+    To enforce Lambda Node codeformatting standards, you may need to install `clang-format-8`, `clang-tidy` (version >=8), `autopep8`, `flake8`, `phpcs` and `shellcheck` on your system to format your code before submission as a Merge Request.